 Review your garden and resolve to add more evergreen shrubs for winter color.

-Abelia x grandiflora, glossy abelia (semi-evergreen), Zonse 6-9.
+Abelia x grandiflora, glossy abelia (evergreen to semi-evergreen), Zones 6-9.
 Very versatile, glossy abelia makes a nice hedge with its fine textured foliage, and it does well in sun or shade.
 It benefits from regular pruning to keep it dense and compact.
-The tiny tubular flowers appear over a long period in summer and into fall.
-There are some marvelous new varieties in smaller sizes and with interesting variegated foliage such as 'Kaleidoscope' which goes from gold and green in the spring to orange-red in the fall; and my favorite 'Mardi Gras' with green, white and rose variegated leaves and pink flowers.
+The tiny tubular lightly scented flowers appear over a long period in summer and into fall and are loved by pollinators.
+The species can get quite large, up to 6’ or more, but compact cultivars have been developed that remain about 2-3.’
+Check out ‘Confetti,’ ‘Kaleidoscope,’ ‘Lemon-Lime,’ ‘Mardi Gras,’ ‘Miss Lemon™,’ ‘Radiance,’ or ‘Twist of Lime™,’ for cultivars with interesting variegation and small growth habit.

 Acca sellowiana (formerly Feijoa sellowiana), pineapple guava, Zones 8-11.
 Pineapple guava forms a dense evergreen shrub to 10 - 15'.
 Late spring brings showy pink blossoms edged with white and prominent red stamens.
 The edible egg-shaped green fruits resemble green tomatoes when sliced and are sometimes called "summer tomatoes."